-Published in Personal Injury on August 9, 2018.
+Published in Personal Injury by Chris Eskew on August 9, 2018.

 All doctors take the Hippocratic oath that states, “First, do no harm.”
 Unfortunately, far too many doctors are doing just that—injuring patients by making completely avoidable errors.